 - 1. If the unit receives an unsatisfactory on a JPA, the school will be placed in a probationary status and a follow-up JPA must be conducted within a year.
-The brigade will notify the superintendent, principal, and instructors in writing of the rescheduled JPA.
+The Brigade will notify the superintendent, principal, and instructors in writing of the rescheduled JPA.
 If the school does not attain a satisfactory or above within 12 months from the unsatisfactory JPA, the instructors may be decertified.
 If the school does not attain a satisfactory or above within 36 months from the unsatisfactory JPA, the program may be disestablished.
-Schools that are on probation are ineligible for the JROTC Program of Excellence (JPE) designation. - 2.
+Schools that are on probation are ineligible for the JROTC HUD designation. - 2.
 If the instructor portfolio receives a score below the minimum, the instructor will be placed on a Performance Improvement Plan (PIP).
 If the portfolio belongs to an Army Instructor (AI), the Senior Army Instructor (SAI) will initiate the PIP.
 If the portfolio belongs to a SAI, the Brigade Chief or designated representative will initiate the PIP.
 Brigade personnel will return for an Assist Visit within 12 months to review the instructor's progress on the PIP.
 If no improvement is shown, the instructor may be placed on probation.
-Units that have an instructor on probation are ineligible for the JPE designation.
+Units that have an instructor on probation are ineligible for the HUD designation. - h.

-g.
 Awards for Excellence.
-USACC HQ or Brigade Commanders may provide other awards or designations for units using the results of this evaluation program.
+USACC HQ or Brigade Commanders may use the results of this evaluation program to provide other awards or designations to units.